-- Enhanced transnational cooperation of public and private stakeholders (including SMEs) on tourism sustainability. - Increasing the competitiveness of tourism SMEs by improving their capacity and uptake of innovative sustainable solutions. - Boosting innovation in sustainable tourism through knowledge transfer and cross-sectoral collaboration. - Increasing transnational cooperation between tourism SMEs as well as between SMEs and incubators, accelerators and knowledge providers - Encouraging tourism SMEs to invest in sustainable solutions and capacity building. - New market opportunities for SMEs, start-ups, in the tourism sector and for providers of sustainable solutions.
+- Enhanced transnational cooperation of public and private stakeholders (including SMEs) on innovation, digitalisation and smart tourism as well as the use of new technologies. - Increasing the competitiveness of tourism SMEs by improving their capacity and uptake of innovative, digital and smart solutions as well as new technologies. - Boosting innovation and digitalisation and the uptake of smart solutions and new technologies in tourism through knowledge transfer and cross-ecosystem collaboration. - Increasing transnational cooperation between tourism SMEs as well as between SMEs and incubators, accelerators and knowledge providers - Encouraging tourism SMEs to invest in innovation, digital and smart solutions, new technologies and capacity building. - New market opportunities for SMEs, start-ups, in tourism and for providers of digital and smart solutions and new technologies for tourism.